 Building up Equity Faster

-Do you need to build up equity more quickly, and have your mortgage paid off faster?
-You should consider refinancing to a short-term loan, often a 15-year mortgage loan.
-The payments will probably be higher than with the long-term mortgage, but the pay-off is: that you will pay quite a bit less interest and will build up equity more quickly.
-However, if you have held your current 30-year mortgage for a long time and the loan balance is somewhat low, you may be able to do this without increasing your monthly payment — you may even be able to save!
-To help you determine your options and the numerous benefits of refinancing, please call us at (440) 234-9660.
+Are you dreaming of paying off your loan sooner, while building up your home equity faster?
+Then, you need to find out about refinancing to a short term mortgage loan - for example, a fifteen-year mortgage loan.
+The payments will probably be more than they were with a longer term loan, but in exchange, you will pay substantially less interest and will build up equity quicker.
+However, if you have held your existing thirty-year loan for a number of years and the loan balance is somewhat low, you might be able to do this without increasing your monthly mortgage payment — it's even possible to save!
+To help you determine your options and the many benefits in refinancing, please contact us at (440) 234-9660.
 We are here for you.

 Want to know more about refinancing your home?
 Give us a call: (440) 234-9660.